 Conditions in global credit markets also have a substantial effect on our financial condition and results of operations.
 We rely on the ability of our funds to obtain committed debt financing on favorable terms in order to complete new private equity transactions.
 Similarly, our portfolio companies regularly require access to the global credit markets in order to obtain financing for their operations and to refinance or extend the maturities of their outstanding indebtedness.
 To the extent that conditions in the credit markets render such financing difficult to obtain or more expensive, this may negatively impact the operating performance of those portfolio companies and, therefore, our investment returns on our funds.
-In addition, during economic downturns or periods of slow economic growth, the inability to refinance or extend the maturities of portfolio company debt (and thereby extend our investment holding period) can be significant to our ability to realize investment gains from these portfolio companies when economic conditions improve.
+In addition, during economic downturns or periods of slow economic growth, the inability to refinance or extend the maturities of portfolio companies when economic conditions improve.